Azure/kubernetes-keyvault-flexvol/README.md

             resourcegroup: "testresourcegroup"        # [REQUIRED for version < v0.0.14] the resource group of the KeyVault
             subscriptionid: "testsub"                 # [REQUIRED for version < v0.0.14] the subscription ID of the KeyVault
             tenantid: "testtenant"                    # [REQUIRED] the tenant ID of the KeyVault
+            nmiport: "nmiportnumber"                  # [OPTIONAL] port number of the NMI daemonset, will default to "2579"
     ```

     Deploy your app